lightstep/lightstep-tracer-common/client.md

 Key | Meaning
 ----|--------
 `lightstep.guid` | Equivalent to the reporter uuid.
-If 64-bits, use a 16-byte hex representation.
+If 64-bits, use a 16-byte hex string representation.
 If 128-bits, use a uuid.v4 string representation.

 ## Library Design